SBOSAF2D June 2023 – November 2024 OPA2994 , OPA994

 Typical Specifications and Distributions

 Designers often have questions about a typical specification of an amplifier to design a more robust circuit.
-Due to natural variation in process technology and manufacturing procedures, every specification of an amplifier will exhibit some amount of deviation from the ideal value, like an amplifier's input offset voltage.
+Due to natural variation in process technology and manufacturing procedures, every specification of an amplifier can exhibit some amount of deviation from the ideal value, like the input offset voltage of an amplifier.
 These deviations often follow Gaussian (bell curve), or normal distributions, and circuit designers can leverage this information to guardband their system, even when there is not a minimum or maximum specification in the Electrical Characteristics table.

 The Figure 6-6 figure shows an example distribution, where µ, or mu, is the mean of the distribution, and where σ, or sigma, is the standard deviation of a system.
 For a specification that exhibits this kind of distribution, approximately two-thirds (68.26%) of all units can be expected to have a value within one standard deviation, or one sigma, of the mean (from µ–σ to µ+σ).